 RURAL COMMUNITIES’ CORONAVIRUS CASES ARE SURGING

 The John Hopkins study on the Coronavirus highlights the virus’ accelerated spread in rural communities.
-According to the study, COVID-19 cases have increased by nearly 24 times in rural counties, from March 24 to mid-April.
+According to the study, COVID-19 cases had increased by nearly 24 times in rural counties in the Spring of 2020.
 This is considerable, considering since the pandemic began, larger communities such as New York City, D.C., and San Francisco have gained national attention as hot spots for COVID-19 spread.
 With cases in many highly populated areas now decreasing, cases of Coronavirus are predicted to continue their increase in rural communities throughout the U.S.

 "Although urban COVID-19 cases are declining, rural America is seeing a surge."